Introduction to Plays

 NOTE: One day of wait time is not a full 24 hours after the task is completed; it is one scheduled work day after task completion.
 This means if you finish a task at any time in a day, the next task will be ready at midnight of the next working day.
 Playbooks only includes days users are scheduled to work in wait time (see Manage Teams and Users for more info on scheduling teams’ workdays).

 Urgent tasks are Play Steps that have been marked high priority.
 When urgent tasks are due in Playbooks, a notification message will appear at the top of the user’s screen.
-Users can click the message to be taken to the urgent task immediately, or they can browse to the URGENT task bucket at the top of their dashboard.
+Users can click the message to be taken to the urgent task immediately, or they can browse to the Urgent task bucket from the Next Bar.
 Reps can begin working on urgent tasks at any time by switching from the bucket they are currently working to the urgent task bucket.
 Urgent tasks can be shared or private.

 Enrolling Records into Playbooks